frossm/rpncalc/README.md

 One warning is that I am not trying to replicate all of the functions of a real calculator.
 It just does basic math functions and that's all I need it for.
 No bitwise, no trig, etc.

-If you have not heard of an rpn calculator, or just enjoying reading about various notations, here is a link to the [Wikipedia Article](https://en.wikipedia.org/wiki/Reverse_Polish_notation).
+If you have not heard of an rpn calculator, or just enjoying reading about various calculator notations, here is a link to the [Wikipedia Article](https://en.wikipedia.org/wiki/Reverse_Polish_notation).

 To execute a Java jar file, you need to have a Java Run-time Environment,ent (JRE) installed and java.exe must be in your path.